m-boualami/m-boualami.github.io/index.md

 Welcome.

 I am a research engineer with hands-on experience managing large datasets throughout their entire life cycle, including data collection, cleaning, documentation, processing, analysis, and long-term maintenance.
-Much of my [data-driven work](https://m-boualami.github.io/projects/quant-project/){:target="_blank"} centres on digital user traces produced by online platform, where questions of quality, context and protection are especially important.
+Much of my work centres on digital user traces produced by online platform, where questions of quality, context and protection are especially important.

 Beyond quantitative analysis, I also pay attention to [how online data is produced](https://m-boualami.github.io/projects/qual-projet/){/target="_blank"} in the first place.
 This involves looking at algorithms and the engineers who build them, the way platforms are designed, and the varied contexts and practices that shape how people behave online.
-Drawing on this understanding, my work explores how online data can be used to empirically investigate pressing questions about contemporary life.
+Drawing on this understanding, my work explores how online data can be used to [empirically investigate](https://m-boualami.github.io/projects/quant-project/){:target="_blank"} pressing questions about contemporary life.